smadhukumar/kafka/connections/connections.md

 ### Objectives

 In this lab, you will:
-* Locate Oracle Cloud Infrastructure GoldenGate in the Console
+* Create a connection to ATP
-* Create a connection to ATP and Kafka from OCI GOldenGate deployment
+* Create a connection to Apache Kafka
+* Assign the connections to their respective deployments

 ### Prerequisites